letitiatel/Snap-Doc-App/README.md

 ### 5. App's behaviour description

 Snap&Doc allows users to scan text from photos taken instantly or from the gallery.
-Once the text is extracted, it can be converted into various formats such as PDF, DOCX, and more.
+Once the text is extracted, it can be converted into various formats such as PDF.
 Users can edit the extracted text to correct any errors before conversion.
 Here is a detailed breakdown of how the app works:

 1. Scanning a Document: